diogogomesaraujo/frost-sig/README.md

 };
 ```

-Each participant verifies the broadcasts recieved from others, and we finishing round 1.
+Each participant verifies the broadcasts received from others, and we finishing round 1.
 ```rust
 assert!(round_1::verify_proofs(&[
     jessie_broadcast.clone(),